sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

 As you can see this looks more like an integration test.
-Our functions might be doing more than one thing at time.
-For now it is a decision we made, so let's proceed with the implementation for that.
+Our functions might be doing more than one thing at a time.
+For now, it is a decision we made, so let's proceed with the implementation for that.

 ```js